-It was back in January 2018 that I took the plunge, instead of thinking too hard about the next step of my adventure as a Writer, it was time to stop thinking and just do.
+January 2018, I took the plunge, instead of thinking too hard about the next step of my adventure as a Writer, it was time to stop thinking and just do.
 I used to have that approach in my younger years, but now I have the responsibility of a family, it seemed a bit crazy.
+I had been writing for three years in solitude, and had begun to notice some tell-tale social awareness signs; when the solitude begins to feel like loneliness.
+How could a writer, who was a mother, with a family and lots of people around her begin to feel lonely?
+Nuts!
+Maybe it was self-conscious?

 Rising to the challenge, I decided a 5 Second Rule to apply or commit to anything that happened over the period of 1 week.